7 Reasons to Visit Capetown South Africa a Top Rated City

 Signal Hill – Drive or Hike?

 Signal Hill has two options.
 The first is to take a car and drive to the summit.
-Along this road are other minor, yet scenic lookout points.
-You will pass through Lions Head and then about 10 minutes later reach the hill top.
+Along this road are other minors, yet scenic lookout points.
+You will pass through Lions Head and then about 10 minutes later reach the hilltop.

 The area has picnic spots that are perfect for visiting families and group travelers.
 Should you want to challenge yourself physically, you can even go further.
 You can walk all the way to the iconic Lion’s Head.
 Hiking up the hill in time for the sunset is a popular activity among locals and tourists.